textwire/textwire/README.md

 [![Go](https://github.com/textwire/textwire/actions/workflows/go.yml/badge.svg)](https://github.com/textwire/textwire/actions/workflows/go.yml)

+> Textwire is currently in the development phase.
+It's only for testing purposes and not ready for production.

 Textwire is a simple yet powerful template language for Go.
 It is designed to easily inject variables from Go code into a template file or just a regular string.
 It is inspired by Go's syntax and has a similar syntax to make it easier for Go developers to learn and use it.